manningstinson/holbertonschool-simple_shell/docs/_atoi.md

 }
 ```
 Converts a string to an integer.
 Returns 0 if no numbers in the string, the converted number otherwise.

----

-Feel free to replace `shell.c` with the actual name of your C file.
-This README summary provides a clear overview of each function and its purpose within the context of the simple shell project.